Nabie/object-oriented-programming-in-R/chapters/05_operator_overloading.md

 }
 ```

-To pretty-print values of the class we define the `print` method.
+To pretty-print values of the class, we define the `print` method.
 We want to print values, `x`, using the underlying type but with a line above giving us `n`.
 If we just call `print(x)` we would recurse back to `print.modulus` since that is the type of `x`, but we can use the function `unclass` to get rid of the type of `x`.
 It doesn't completely get rid of the type, though.
 If `x` is a numeric type, `unclass` just reduce `x` to that.
 When we print primitive values with attributes the attributes are printed as well, so we get rid of all attributes before we print the reduced `x`.
 Here we could directly call `print(x)` but `NextMethod()` works as well, so that is what I have used here.

 ```{r}
 print.modulus <- function(x, ...) {